TrueConnectivityLtd/lambda-ecs-tasks/README.md

 - Describe ECS task definitions
 - Describe, run, start and stop ECS tasks
 - Publish logs to CloudWatch logs
-- Check ELB target group health (required if the `TargetGroupHealthCheck` property is configured)
 - IAM pass role permissions to when launching ECS tasks that have IAM roles attached

 ```